30stomercury/hmm-backprop/README.md

-## A custom HMM layer that supports backpropagation
+## A custom differentiable HMM layer for end-to-end neural HMMs

 Explicit implementation of the backward pass is technically not required due to [Eisner's paper](https://aclanthology.org/W16-5901.pdf) (also see [Torch-Struct](https://github.com/harvardnlp/pytorch-struct)).